Doctors’ Notes

 Facts

-• Pennsylvania is one of the 12 states where 94% of all Lyme disease cases occur.
+• Pennsylvania is one of 12 states where 94% of all Lyme disease cases occur.

-• Ixodes scapularis is the most recognized tick in the Eastern US because of its risk to transfer the organism to cause Lyme Disease.
+• Ixodes scapularisis the most recognized tick in the Eastern US because of its risk to transfer the organism to cause Lyme Disease.
 It’s an 8-black-legged tick which cycles thru 4 stages in its lifetime.
-The nymphal stage is the most likely to transmit Lyme disease and other infections.
-This stage is typical for May and early June months.
-It can take a tick 3 years to complete a life cycle.
+The Nymph stage (size = poppy seed) is the most likely to transmit Lyme Disease and other infections.
+This stage is typical for April through June months.
+The Adult stage (size = sesame seed) can transfer tickborne diseases as well.
+Ticks take 3 years to complete a life cycle.
 Most importantly, ticks need blood at each stage of the cycle to survive.
 They will feed for 3 or more days at a time.

 • Ticks like to live in wooded areas, brushy fields, tall grass, and leafy litter.